Know-how

 At last, I also wonder which the best place to store counter for how many times the element was liked is.
 I can think of only two ways:

-in element (
+1. in element (Photo/Article/Place) table

-) tableby select count().
+2. by select count().

 I hope that my explanation of the issue is more thorough now.